 jQuery 1.0: "write less, do more" and DOM standardisation

 The release of jQuery 1.0 (26 August 2006) by John Resig: concise API for DOM, CSS selectors, AJAX, event handling.
-Dominant JavaScript library of the 2006-2016 decade, foundation of the interactive web.
+Slogan 'write less, do more', MIT/GPL dual licence, foundation of the cross-browser JavaScript library.

 Open SourceWeb jQueryJavaScriptJohn ResigOpen SourceWebFrontend